devigned/wasi-worker/README.md

 Total Upload: 2228.94 KiB / gzip: 563.44 KiB
 Uploaded wasi-worker (2.84 sec)
-Published wasi-worker (3.76 sec) wasi-worker.david353.workers.dev
+Published wasi-worker (3.76 sec) wasi-worker.[your-CF-username].workers.dev
 ```
 If you open your CloudFlare portal, you should see something like the following.
 ![CloudFlare WASI Worker](./imgs/cf-wasi-worker.png)
-If you click on the `Preview` link, wasi-worker.david353.workers.dev in the preceding image, you will be greeted with the `hello world!` you saw in preceding sections.
+If you click on the `Preview` link, wasi-worker.[your-CF-username].workers.dev in the preceding image, you will be greeted with the `Hello, world!` you saw in preceding sections.

+Please note that [your-CF-username] will be replaced with your CloudFlare username.